What Is Corporate Communications? Careers and Skills

 • Creating printed materials, such as employee handbooks or flyers

-• Facilitating group brainstorming sessions and training sessions amongst employees
+• Facilitating group brainstorming sessions and training sessions among employees

 • Managing internal blogs, newsletters, or other publications